-She was married to William LaFavette Toler of Goreville, Ill. (b .- Oct.
+She was married to William LaFayette Toler of Goreville, Ill. (b.-Oct.
 25, 1869, Lick Creek, Union Co., Ill.) at Grayville on June 26, 1902, the Rev. Ressho Robertson performing the ceremony at a home wedding.
 Her bridal gown was of cream brocaded satin with frillings of liberty silk.
-Miss Bess Bowman played the wedding march and Mr. Bert Harrison sang.
-"O. Promise Me."
+Miss Bess Bowman played the wedding march and Mr. Bert Harrison sang, "O, Promise Me."
 Immediately after the wedding and luncheon, they left for Chicago where her husband enrolled at the University of Chicago for the summer term.
-He had served as Superintendent of the Gravville schools the previous year.
-They returned to Gravville to attend the celebration of the fiftieth wedding anniversary of the bride's parents which occurred August 15, 1902 Early in September they moved to Mt.
+He had served as Superintendent of the Grayville schools the previous year.
+They returned to Grayville to attend the celebration of the fiftieth wedding anniversary of the bride's parents which occurred August 15, 1902.
+Early in September they moved to Mt.
 Vernon, Ill., where he served two years as principal of the Mt.
 Vernon High School.
-Mrs. Louis L. Emmerson (Annie Mathews) had been born and reared in Gravville and she and Mr. Emmerson, who later became Governor of Illiyoung nois, showed many kindnesses to the couple Mrs. Emmerson proposed Grace Cabot's name for memhership in the Mt.
+Mrs. Louis L. Emmerson (Annie Mathews) had been born and reared in Grayville and she and Mr. Emmerson, who later became Governor of Illikindnesses the showed many to young Mrs. Emmerson proposed Grace Cabot's name for memhership in the Mt.
 Vernon Round Table, a ladies literary society, and she was elected president of the society for the year 1903-1904.
 The society made a study that year of the life and works of Ruskin.